tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

   plagiarized: !!map
   tustin_eyewitness: "Tustin2121, former patron of James"
 ---
-# "Gay Happiness and Mainstream Media" Transcript
-This video is also known as "The Agony / Anguish of Happy Gay Media".

-You can view the archive of this video [on the Internet Archive](https://archive.org/details/james-somerton-public-records/Gay+Happiness+and+Mainstream+Media.mp4).

-Auto-transcribed by YouTube, downloaded by [TerraJRiley](https://github.com/TerraJRiley/James_Somerton_Transcripts).
-Formatted by Tustin2121.

-{% include transcript-header.html %}

 <compare>
 	<james>This video is brought to you by SquareSpace / Lilo</james>